graphitemaster/neothyne/docs/SCRIPTING.md

 ## Garbage Collection
 Neo performs automatic memory management.
 This means that you don't have to worry about allocating memory for new objects or freeing it when the objects are no longer needed.
-Neo acomplishes this by running a *garbage collector* to collect all *dead objects* (objects that are no longer accessible from Neo). **All memory in Neo is subject to automatic memory management**
+Neo accomplishes this by running a *garbage collector* to collect all *dead objects* (objects that are no longer accessible from Neo). **All memory in Neo is subject to automatic memory management**

 # Language